 Compensation Element General Description Objective of Compensation Element Base Salary The base salary of NEOs typically varies around the median depending on an individual's experience, performance and internal equity considerations.
 The Committee or the Board in each circumstance uses its judgment and experience in setting the specific level of base salary relative to the general market median data.
 Annual Incentive an incentive bonus pursuant to the Annual Executive Incentive Cash Bonus Plan.
 The plan provides for the annual payment of a cash bonus (incentive bonus) to selected corporate officers based upon the performance of the company (and in some cases, various business units and/or functional goals) during the fiscal year.
 The primary measure of performance for the bonus is EBITDA, which represents the company's earnings before interest, taxes, depreciation and amortization (excluding non-controlling ownership interests).
 The purpose of the EBITDA-based Annual Executive Incentive Cash Bonus Plan is to closely link incentive cash compensation to the creation of shareholder value.
 We intend for the plan to foster a culture of performance and ownership, promote employee accountability, and establish a framework of manageable risks imposed by variable pay.
 We also intend the plan to reward long-term, continued improvements in shareholder value with a share of the wealth created.
 The Committee believes that, in support of the company's strategy organizing around operating as a business unit and vertical markets, it is important to tie a significant portion of the corporate officers' cash bonus to the overall performance of the various operating units and vertical business that is within the officer's span of control.
 Additionally, some corporate officers have functional objectives that determine up to 25% of their annual incentive bonus.
-Long-Term Equity Incentives The Committee and Board have historically granted various types of long-term incentive awards: Restricted Stock, Restricted Stock Units, Herman Miller Value Added Performance Share Units, Relative TSR Performance Share Units, and Stock Options. - to provide an appropriate level of equity reward to corporate Retirement and Health Benefits The NEOs participate in such retirement plans and health insurance plans on the same terms as all other employees within their respective geographic region or business unit.
+Long-Term Equity Incentives various types of long-term incentive awards: Restricted Stock, Restricted Stock Units, Herman Miller Value Retirement and Health Benefits The NEOs participate in such retirement plans and health insurance plans on the same terms as all other employees within their respective geographic region or business unit.

-Other Executive We provide limited additional compensation programs It is our goal to provide mark Compensation Plans to our corporate officers including a compensation allow us to attract and retain crit protection program in the form of executive long-term disability; a retirement equalization program in the form of a non-qualified retirement match program with an optional deferred compensation element; and in the case of NEOs, a perquisites program with a value of between \$20,000 (CEO) and \$12,000 (other NEOs) per year.
+Other Executive We provide limited additional compensation programs It is our goal to provide market competitive benefits which Compensation Plans to our corporate officers including a compensation allow us to attract and retain critical executive talent. protection program in the form of executive long-term disability; a retirement equalization program in the form of a non-qualified retirement match program with an optional deferred compensation element; and in the case of NEOs, a perquisites program with a value of between \$20,000 (CEO) and \$12,000 (other NEOs) per year.